 Imaging excited dynamics in ensembles of molecules in the gas phase:

-We have recently demonstrated in LCLS a molecular movie that resolves atomic motion with time and space resolution of ~30 fs and ~0.3 Å, using time-resolved femtosecond x-ray diffraction patterns from laser-excited molecular iodine.
+We have demonstrated in LCLS a molecular movie that resolves atomic motion with time and space resolution of ~30 fs and ~0.3 Å, using time-resolved femtosecond x-ray diffraction patterns from laser-excited molecular iodine.
 We first excited a gas cell of molecular iodine vapor with a weak ultrafast pulse at 520nm, and subsequently probed the excited ensemble of molecules with an X-ray pulse at 9 keV, with delays of 20 fs.
-The raw image was then filtered by a Legendre decomposition procedure.
-The outcome of the decomposition produces time-resolved anisotropy maps that are effectively molecular “movies” that filter specific information from different physical process that take place.
-We can then apply Fourier analysis and deconvolution methods on each of the anisotropy coefficients to obtain real-space movies directly.
-For example, the β2 anisotropy components filters dynamics originating from one-photon transitions of ground X-state to the bound excited B-state as well as the unbound B’ states.
+The raw image was then filtered by a Legendre decomposition procedure to produces time-resolved anisotropy maps that are effectively molecular “movies” that filter specific information from different physical process that take place.
+We can then apply Fourier analysis and deconvolution methods to obtain real-space movies directly.
+For example, using the β2 anisotropy information we filters dynamics originating from one-photon transitions of ground X-state to the bound excited B-state as well as the unbound B’ states.
 Thus, dissociation, represented by short period modulations in the Q-axis, is enhanced on top of the vibration signal (long period Q modulations), which decays due to rotational dephasing in about 1 ps.

 Imaging coherently controlled dynamics: